cayciahmet/holbertonschool-zero_day/git/README.md

-This is my first README inside the git directory.
+This is the README inside the git directory.